sled-rs/sled-rs.github.io/perf.md

 ## shameless, emotionally annihiliating begging

 My workshops have been the primary means of supporting sled development costs.
-Unfortunately, they are now on hold due to coronavirus concerns.
+Unfortunately, the workshops are now on hold due to coronavirus concerns.
 If you feel like this information is useful, please consider [supporting my efforts](https://github.com/sponsors/spacejam) to share knowledge and productionize cutting edge database research with implementations in Rust :)